lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 'Working the plan' is about making daily, incremental progress on a big project with a team.
 Some examples have been improving our site availability from under 99% to over 99.95%.
 It took a lot of Learning Reviews (blameless postmortems), training, testing, and refactoring.
 Another was a 9-month migration from dynamically-generated Rails-based HTML pages to statically-generated React-based ones to improved time-to-first-byte and availability.
 It took a lot of coaching, buy-in, and coordination.
 To successfully work the plan, you need clear goals and incremental milestones to keep the team motivated, and continuous alignment with leadership on the desired outcomes and timeline.

 'Serendipity' in my work is about sharing an insight with the right people at the right time to make a positive impact.
-For example our team was recently choosing a new vendor and the team was split between two mediocre choices.
+For example, our team was recently choosing a new vendor and the team was split between two mediocre choices.
 I asked an acquaintance with expertise about the vendors how he would choose; and he recommended a lesser-known new vendor that quickly became a universal team favorite.

 Another serendipitous example was an engineer mentioning during standup that a caching optimization wasn't having impact they expected.
 I happened to be familiar with the config options of the particular Ruby web server; and was able to interpret some complicated metrics on a dashboard they showed to determine we had misconfigured a memory threshold.
 Later that day, we made a one-line config change to optimize our memory usage that reduced latency by 30%.